shiftkey/blog/_posts/2012-09-16-git-habits.md

 ---
 layout: post
 title: My Git Habits
 permalink: /notes/my-git-habits.html
 description: Someone asked me to write down some notes about my git habits.
 I'm putting them up here as well for anyone else who cares.
 date: 2012-09-16 17:00:00 +10:30
-icon: /img/main/git.png
 comments: true
 ---

 First up, a disclaimer: **This is just one person's opinion and should be treated as such.**

 If you workflow is similar, that's great.
 If you workflow is radically different, that's great too.
 With things like git its very easy to have different workflows, so I'll just be speaking from my experiences here.